One only needs to look at the pictures.

 donating the first two, 10-element, 2 meter (150 MHz) antennas, which that job at Lost Nation Airport

 allowed him to buy.
-That contribution to the project helped keep others interested and at least two
+That contribution to the project helped keep others interested and it was quickly

 But for the others, school was not out until June, and when Bob Kozar headed up a successful